 Saturn’s Basic Remedies: Aligning with its Energy

-For those seeking to mitigate Saturn’s adverse effects, Vedic traditions offer some basic remedies such as charitable acts, disciplined routines, and spiritual practices.
+For those seeking to mitigate Saturn’s adverse effects, Vedic traditions offer remedies such as charitable acts, disciplined routines, and spiritual practices.
 Simple acts like donating footwear or observing austerity align with Saturn’s values of minimalism and service.
 More importantly, embodying Saturn’s virtues—hard work, discipline, and humility—can transform its challenges into blessings.

 A Planet of Transformation